Learn to Draw a Floor Plan by Hand

 Meet your mentor

-Sonia Nicolson – Architect & Educator
+Sonia Nicolson – Architect & Former University Lecturer

-Over 15 years as a Chartered Architect, Senior Lecturer, Academic Director, and mentor to 7,000+ students worldwide.
-I designed this course to help you draw floor plans with confidence, the exact way I taught my university students.
+Over 15 years as a Chartered Architect, Senior Lecturer, and mentor to 7,000+ students worldwide.
+I designed this course to teach you exactly what I taught my first-year students:

 What You’ll Learn